swiftlang/swift-package-manager/Documentation/PackageCollections.md

 ### Creating package collections

 All package collections must adhere to the [collection data format](../Sources/PackageCollectionsModel/Formats/v1.md) for SwiftPM to be able to consume them.
-The recommended way to create package collections is to use [`package-collection-generate`](https://github.com/apple/swift-package-collection-generator/tree/main/Sources/PackageCollectionGenerator), otherwise the data models are available through the [`PackageCollectionsModel` module](../Sources/PackageCollectionsModel).
+The recommended way to create package collections is to use [`package-collection-generate`](https://github.com/apple/swift-package-collection-generator/tree/main/Sources/PackageCollectionGenerator).
+For custom implementations, the data models are available through the [`PackageCollectionsModel` module](../Sources/PackageCollectionsModel).

 ### Package collection signing (optional)